Resolving Degeneracies in Complex $\mathbb{R}\times S^3$ and $\theta$-KSW: Symmetries and Type-1 degeneracies

-For $q_f\leq 3/\Lam$, they are invariant under anti-linearity and lie on the imaginary axis.
+For $q_f\leq 3/\Lam$, saddles are invariant under anti-linearity ($C\mathcal{K}$ transformation in the case of QCD \cite{Nishimura:2014rxa, Nishimura:2014kla, Nishimura:2015loa, Tanizaki:2015pua, Tanizaki:2015gcv}) and lie on the imaginary axis.
 The presence of anti-linearity in the theory ensures that the difference in $\lvert \exp(i \bar{S}_{\rm tot}^{\rm on-shell}[N_c]) \rvert$ at any two anti-linear points will always be zero.
 Any non-zero value of this quantity would indicate the absence of anti-linearity, thereby breaking the symmetry.

-For the case of No-boundary Universe, the existence of this symmetry has been observed for the case of Dirichlet or the Neumann boundary conditions \cite{DiTucci:2019bui, Lehners:2023yrj}, and also is pointed out earlier in \cite{Witten:2010cx, Kanazawa:2014qma} in the context of Airy's integral.
-Anti-linear symmetry has also been studied recently in \cite{Witten:2025ayw,Harlow:2023hjb} in the context of the Euclidean path integral.
-In the case of Robin boundary choices, this symmetry has not been explored previously.
-In the case of Robin, it is seen that the system has an additional symmetry when $\beta$ is purely imaginary ($\beta=-i|\beta|$).
+For the case of No-boundary Universe, the existence of this symmetry has been observed for the case of Dirichlet or the Neumann boundary conditions \cite{DiTucci:2019bui, Lehners:2023yrj}, and also pointed out earlier in \cite{Witten:2010cx, Kanazawa:2014qma} in the context of Airy's integral.
+Anti-linear symmetry has been studied recently in \cite{Witten:2025ayw,Harlow:2023hjb} in the context of the Euclidean path integral.
+Such symmetry is also noticed in finite density QCD/effective field theories, where it is known as $C\mathcal{K}$-symmetry \cite{Nishimura:2014rxa, Nishimura:2014kla, Nishimura:2015loa, Tanizaki:2015pua, Tanizaki:2015gcv} and also found in non-hermitian statistical mechanics in the context of $\mathcal{PT}$- symmetry \cite{Bender:1998ke,Meisinger:2012va}.
+In the case of generalised Robin boundary choices in gravity, this symmetry has not been explored previously.
+In the case of Robin, it is seen that the system has an additional symmetry when $\beta$ is purely imaginary ($\beta=-i|\beta|$), which hasn't been reported earlier in literature.
 This is clearly evident once we rewrite the on-shell Robin action mentioned in eq. (\ref{eq:stot_onsh_rbc}) using the transformed variable $\bar{N}_c$ stated in eq. (\ref{eq:lap_redef}).
 In terms of $\bar{N}_c$, the on-shell Robin-action becomes the action stated in eq. (\ref{eq:on_shell_Act_nb}).
 Then, under the transformation

 the action mentioned in Eq. (\ref{eq:on_shell_Act_nb}) has the following transformation